ExpertOpsAI/ModelLibrary/README.md

 | ---------- | ---------------------------------------------------- | -------------------------------------------------- |
 | COVID-Net  | A deep learning model for detecting COVID-19 from chest X-ray images. | [COVID-Net](https://github.com/lindawangg/COVID-Net) |

+Your contributions are invaluable, and together, we can build a healthier future through innovation and excellence in medical AI/ML!